stratum-mining/sv2-spec/04-Protocol-Security.md

 where `ct_pld_N` is the N-th ciphertext block of payload and `pt_pld_N` is the N-th plaintext block of payload.
 ```

-## 4.7 URL Scheme and Pool Authority Key
+## 4.7 URL Scheme and Authority Key

-Downstream nodes that want to use the above outlined security scheme need to have configured the **Pool Authority Public Key** of the pool that they intend to connect to.
-It is provided by the target pool and communicated to its users via a trusted channel.
+Downstream nodes that want to use the above outlined security scheme need to have configured the **Authority Public Key** of the server that they intend to connect to.
+It is provided by the operator of that server and communicated to its users via a trusted channel.
 At least, it can be published on the pool's public website.

 The key can be embedded into the mining URL as part of the path.